 Many camera phones will help you fix the lighting simply by tapping the focal point on the screen before taking the photo.

-Remember, we can edit the final photo, so it’s best to avoid putting camera or Instagram filters on your photos.
+Remember, we can edit the final photo, so it’s best to avoid putting any camera filters or Instagram filters on your photos and avoid cropping.